 Fuel

 Such clarity, found and solidified through saying these things aloud (or here, in writing), is bound to provide an enormous amount of motivation; released as a hissing, bubbly substance; a fuel of action.
+A fuel that would ignite the engine of my mission to understand, engage with, and build upon the work which other thinkers (philosophers, neuroscientists, artists…) have done in the areas I’m interested in.

 This exploration is aimed at making the world a better place.
-It’s aimed at helping people.
-It’s aimed at generating, discovering, and sharing new knowledge.
+It’s aimed at helping people; at generating, discovering, and sharing new knowledge.
 It amounts to the creation of an artifact that could change a person’s life.
-Beyond that, it is the journey!
-Years of research into film as perhaps the single most powerful medium for the exploration of non-conceptual and pre-linguistic territory.
-It is the endeavour to make philosophy so accessible, practical and essential that it might fulfill the great promise of that word:

 Philosophy | Philosophia (Greek) – “love of wisdom”